The Hyundai Tucson vs. The Honda CR-V

 Technology

-Despite a starting MSRP of $900 below the CR-V, the Hyundai Tucson boasts significant technological advantages.
+Despite a more affordable starting price point than the Honda CR-V, the Hyundai Tucson boasts significant technological advantages.

-The Tucson comes standard with an 8-inch touchscreen and wireless Apple CarPlay and Android Auto, while higher trims offer more screen real estate via a larger 10.25-inch touchscreen and a 10.25 digital gauge cluster.
-The Honda CR-V comes standard with a basic 5-inch color LCD.
-Stepping up one trim level equips a 7-inch display with wired Apple CarPlay and Android Auto, but no other screen upgrades are available.
+The Hyundai Tucson comes standard with an 8-inch touchscreen and wireless Apple CarPlay and Android Auto, while higher trims offer more screen real estate via a larger 10.25-inch touchscreen and a 10.25 digital gauge cluster.
+Unfortunately, the 2022 Honda CR-V only comes standard with a 5-inch LCD screen.
+The Honda CR-V comes standard with a basic 7-inch touchscreen infotainment system.
+Stepping up a few trim levels equips a 9-inch display with wired Apple CarPlay and Android Auto, but no other screen upgrades are available.
+Apple CarPlay® and Android Auto™ is only available with higher trim levels, which may leave you without your favorite song on the way to work.

-The Tucson and CR-V each offer suites of driver-assistance technologies, but Tucson's are more numerous and more advanced.
-Tucson offers several features that aren't even optional anywhere in the CR-V lineup.
+The Hyundai Tucson and CR-V each offer suites of driver-assistance technologies, but those of the Hyundai Tucson are more numerous and more advanced.
+Tucson offers several features that aren't even optional anywhere in the Honda CR-V lineup.
 Notable examples include Blind-Spot Intervention, Blind-Spot View Monitor, Surround View Monitor, Rear Occupant Alert, and Pedestrian/Cyclist/Junction Turning Detection.

-Reach out to Dave Hallman Hyundai today to learn more about the 2022 Hyundai Tucson and the available trim configurations, financing options, and ordering opportunities.
-And if you'd like to get behind the wheel to see for yourself what elevates the Tucson above the competition, we welcome you to visit our Hyundai dealership in Erie, PA, for a test drive.
+Reach out to Dave Hallman Hyundai today to learn more about the 2023 Hyundai Tucson and the available trim configurations, financing options, and ordering opportunities.
+Alternatively, if you'd like some guidance on the Hyundai model lineup as a whole, we'd be only too happy to assist you.
+Feel free to check out our featured Hyundai models or browse our new Hyundai portfolio in person.
+And if you'd like to get behind the wheel to see for yourself what elevates the Hyundai Tucson above the competition, we welcome you to visit our Hyundai dealership in Erie, PA, for a test drive.
 We'd love to give you a tour.